okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Create a Resource Set Binding

-Creates a new resource set binding
+Creates a new Resource Set binding

 ### Example
 ```csharp